-Bar Architects designed the winery building and its structure takes on a kind of form follows function principal that was popular during the modernist movement in the 20th century.
-In this case the winery has a clean more contemporary flair whose function is to enhance ones view of the vineyards.
+Bar Architects designed the winery building, and its structure takes on a kind of form follows function principle that was popular during the modernist movement in the 20th century.
+In this case, the winery has a clean more contemporary flair whose function is to enhance one’s view of the vineyards.

-Recently I experienced LAW Estate Wines at a LA Wine Writers luncheon prepared by Café Del Rey Chef David Vilchez.
-The pairing especially our third course the Grilled Octopus with vanilla forbidden rice, black berry, squid ink yogurt and black radish was exceptional and probably the best Octopus dish I have yet to try.
+Recently I experienced LAW Estate Wines at an LA Wine Writers luncheon prepared by Café Del Rey Chef David Vilchez.
+The pairing, especially our third course, the Grilled Octopus with vanilla forbidden rice, blackberry, squid ink yogurt, and black radish, was exceptional and probably the best Octopus dish I have yet to try.
 The wine that stood out the most at this particular meal was the Grenache.

 The Nines 2013: This wine wowed me because it was one of the few California Grenache is most reminiscent of Spanish Garnache.
-You could really see how the Don and Susie’s passion for the Priorat wines comes through.
+You could really see how Don and Susie’s passion for the Priorat wines comes through.
 The aromas are those of perfume and violet.
-This is a lighter bodied Grenache with flavors of strawberry and licorice.
+This is a lighter-bodied Grenache with flavors of strawberry and licorice.

-Prima 2013: Composed of 100% Mourvédre the wine delivers flavors of blackberries set off my smoky qualities.
+Prima 2013: Composed of 100% Mourvédre, the wine delivers flavors of blackberries set off by smoky qualities.

 Note: Photo credit for the featured image above is courtesy Law Estate Wines.